 If you’re going to sleep with the compressed area on, you should definitely make it looser than what it was at before first.
 You can always tighten it up again in the morning.
 But, this can also make it easier to sleep if you’re feeling pain due to swelling or some tissue being out of place due to strain or any other reason.

 The final part is called “elevate,” and this is important for making sure that there’s no chance that fluid will gather inside of any injury where you don’t want that happening.
 If you elevate a limb or other body part, this can reduce the pooling of bodily fluid, which can reduce swelling.
-Less swelling means less pain, and an easier time for you.
-It also often means faster healing so you can get back out onto the diamond quicker.
+Less swelling means less

 In order to do it right, you need to make sure you bring the affected body part until it’s higher than wherever your heart is in that position.
 This is what slows down the blood flow to your heart and other areas.
 One way to do this is by using pillows and other means of padding your bed to get the affected area high enough, especially if you need to do this while sleeping.